 Students who wish to withdraw completely from the College are subject to the same rules and procedures for adding or dropping classes.
 Students who completely withdraw from the College must reapply for admission to the College, if they subsequently desire to re-enroll in the College.
 Students requesting a complete withdrawal must clear with the GCC Financial Aid Office before submitting their request to Admissions & Registration.

-Change or Addition of Program/Major Declared Students enrolled at the College may change their program or major, or may add an additional major at any time during a regular semester.
+Change of Program/Major

+Declared Students enrolled at the College may change their program or major at any time during a regular semester.
 Request forms are available at the Admissions & Registration Office.